-The PTO's main purpose is to promote home-school communication and to provide financial as well as moral support for the school program.
+The PTO's main purpose is to promote home to school communication and to provide financial as well as moral support for the school program.
 The by-laws further state that the PTO shall not directly affect school policies.
 The general membership of the PTO meets every second month beginning in September.
 If additional meetings are called, notification will be sent home with the students.
 Many opportunities are available for parental involvement in PTO activities.

-By registering their children for All Saints Catholic School, parents make a commitment to be actively involved in the school.
-Parents commit to 60 points of involvement throughout the year in the Points for Parents.
-A contract is signed by parents by whom they indicate areas in which they desire to be involved.
+By registering their children for All Saints Catholic School, parents make a commitment to be actively involved in the school through the Stewardship Shares program.
+This is the program by which parents are encouraged to donate their time and talent in support of our school.
+While there will be many opportunities to earn Shares again this year, the most important thing to remember is that you can earn Shares for any activity completed in support of our school.
 Active parental participation creates further awareness of the school's total educational program and support for its mission.